skoyamalab/HRTFLatentIndividualization/README.md

 - You can modify the training configurations in the `main` method of each script.
 The provided values are the recommended defaults for each model.
 - The `save_prefix` and `training_configs` also allow you to specify where model artifacts, TensorBoard logs, and figures will be saved.

-## Other
-**Adding a new dataset:**
-- If you want to add a new dataset with anthropometric features, you will need to modify both `dataset.py` (for the autoencoder) and `multidataset.py` (for the individualization models) to support it.
-After that, you can update the configurations accordingly.

 ## Cite
 ```bibtex
 @article{Niu:WASPAA2025,